GuillaumeBAECHLER/CaptureTheEther/README.md

 }
 ```

-As we can see in this solidity contract, the answer is stored as it in a global variable named answer.
+As we can see in this Solidity contract, the answer is stored as it in a global variable named `answer`.

 > It's time to D-D-D-D-Duel !

-That was really not a big deal to find that the number you were thinking of was 42 ! :sunglasses:
+That was really not a big deal to find that the number you were thinking of was ...
+42 ! :sunglasses:

 ### Guess the secret number